puorc/awesome-vhdl/README.md

 # Awesome VHDL for visual studio code
-- Auto complete
+- Smart Bracket Matching
-- Snippets
+- Source Code Snippets
-- Syntax highlight
+- Syntax Highlighting
-- Rename
+- Show Code Completion Proposals
-- Symbol
+- Highlight All Occurrences of a Symbol in a Document
+- Format Source Code in an Editor